connorshea/mdn-compat-data-explorer/README.md

 ### Updating the data.json

 You can update the `mdn-browser-compat-data` package with `yarn upgrade`.
+You'll also need to update the compat data version in `config/application.rb` to match the npm package version, otherwise tests will fail.

 You can update `public/data.json` with new data from the npm package using `node lib/build.js`.